-- 1. A Catholic looked after child (as defined in the Children Act 1989) or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order including those who appear [to the admission authority] to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 2.
-Baptised Catholic children, with a Certificate of Catholic Practice, resident within the agreed boundary of the Parish of St Bernadette, Hillingdon. - 3.
-Baptised Catholic children, with a Certificate of Catholic Practice, resident in any other parish. - 4.
-Other baptised Catholic children. - 5.
-Other looked after children (as defined in the Children Act 1989) or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special quardianship order including those who appear [to the admission authority] to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 6.
-Children of catechumens and members of an Eastern Christian Church. - 7.
-Children of other Christian denominations whose application is supported either by a Certificate of Baptism or by a letter from their Minister of Religion confirming membership - 8.
+- Catholic looked after child (as defined in the Children Act 1989) or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order including those who appear [to the admission authority] to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 2.
+Catholic children, with a Certificate of Catholic Practice, resident within the agreed boundary of the Parish of St Bernadette, Hillingdon - 3.
+Catholic children, with a Certificate of Catholic Practice, resident in any other parish. - 4.
+Other Catholic children. - 5.
+Other looked after children and previously looked after children. - 6.
+Catechumens and members of an Eastern Christian Church (see notes) - 7.
+Children of other Christian denominations whose application is supported either by a certificate of baptism or by a letter from their Minister of Religion confirmingmembership - 8.
 Children of other faiths whose application is supported by a letter from their Religious Leader confirming membership of the faith community. - 9.
 Any other children.